 If a person suffers such a life-altering injury caused by someone else’s carelessness or recklessness, it is important to investigate potential legal action to hold that person or entity accountable for their conduct.
 Legal action may be necessary to recover financial losses and to obtain quality medical care and long-term treatment that will have a major impact on a SCI survivor’s ability to recover or reach maximum improvement.
 Legal action also holds the wrongdoer accountable and can prevent this type of careless or reckless conduct from hurting anyone else in the future.

-The Waco spinal cord injury attorneys at Brown Trial Firm LLP can help understand your legal rights and options following an injury accident.
+The Waco spinal cord injury attorneys at Brown Trial Firm, PLLC can help understand your legal rights and options following an injury accident.
 Please do not hesitate to call us at (866) 393-2611 for a free consultation.